 The Company has primarily granted restricted stock units ("RSUs") to its employees and members of the Board of Directors under the 2008 Equity Incentive Plan ("2008 Plan"), the 2017 Equity Incentive Plan ("2017 Plan"), and the 2018 Equity Incentive Plan ("2018 Plan" and together with the 2008 Plan and 2017 Plan, the "Dropbox Equity Incentive Plans").
-The RSUs granted by the Company under the Dropbox Equity Incentive Plans have a service-based vesting condition over a four-year period.
-These awards typically have a cliff vesting period of one year and continue to vest quarterly thereafter.
-The Company recognizes compensation expense associated with RSUs ratably on a straight-line basis over the requisite service period and accounts for forfeitures in the period in which they occur.
-As of June 30, 2021, the Company had RSUs and restricted stock awards ("RSAs") granted to certain executives outstanding under the Dropbox Equity Incentive Plans.
+Since August 2015, the Company has granted RSUs, which have a service based vesting condition over a four-year period vesting quarterly, as the only stock-based payment awards to its employees, with the exception of awards granted to its co-founders and certain executives, and has not granted any stock options to employees under the Dropbox Equity Incentive Plans.
+The Company recognizes compensation expense associated with RSUs on a straight-line basis over the requisite service period and accounts for forfeitures in the period in which they occur.